 EUPEGpg is the Billing Period Undefined Potential Exposure for Trading Payments and Trading Charges for the Undefined Exposure Period g as calculated in accordance with paragraph G.14.10.4; and

-FCAApg is the Credit Assessment Adjustment Factor for Participant p in respect of all its Supplier Units v in Undefined Exposure Period g submitted in accordance with paragraph G.12.4.3.
+FCAApg is the Credit Assessment Adjustment Factor for Participant p in respect of all its Supplier Units v in Undefined Exposure Period g submitted in accordance with paragraph Error!
+Reference source not found..

 Calculations for the Undefined Exposure Period for a Standard Participant in respect of its Supplier Units

+The following provisions of section G.14.7 do not apply to any Supplier Unit which represents:

+A Trading Site Supplier Unit which is registered as part of an Autoproducer Site in accordance with B.9.4 and B.9.1.2; or

+A Trading Site Supplier Unit which is registered as part of a Trading Site which contains a Demand Side Unit in accordance with B.9.5.4

 The Market Operator shall procure that, where the Participant is a Standard Participant, the Participant’s Undefined Potential Exposure in respect of its Supplier Units shall be calculated as one calculation for the Billing Period values and one calculation for the Capacity Period values according to the procedures set out in the following paragraphs of this section G.14.7.

 The number of Sample Undefined Exposure Periods in the Historical Assessment Period that is to be used in the summation of the Billing Period payments and charges for the Undefined Exposure Period g (BPHAPg) shall be calculated by the Market Operator as follows: